What's Carrow Road

 Otherwise Norwich has a number of pubs located in its

-situated in-between the train station and the ground,
+in-between the train station and the ground, that were

-that were friendly.
-In fact I almost ended up being a
+friendly.
+In fact I almost ended up being a pub crawl

 Rob Emery informs me; 'Not far away from the ground and towards the City Centre a new leisure complex called the Riverside has opened.
 This has a number of drinking and eating establishments, including a Wetherspoons Lloyds No.1 outlet.
 Whilst Nicholas Mead suggests; 'the Coach and Horses on Thorpe Road brews its own beer and is around a 10 minute walk away from the ground'.